Write a Letter To Your Future Self

 Back in 2008, on February 2010, I wrote two letters to my future selves.
 The first letter was to my future self one year later, on February 10, 2009.
 The second letter was to my future self 5 years later, on February 10, 2013.

-So a year later on February 10, 2009, I opened my first letter and read in excitement.
-It was interesting seeing what I was like a year ago and how much I have changed.
-There were some things that I accurately foresaw, and many things I didn’t anticipate.
+So a year later on February 10, 2009, I opened my first letter and read it in excitement.
+It was interesting seeing what I was like a year ago, and how much I had changed since then.
+There were some things that happened that I accurately foresaw, and many things that I didn’t anticipate.

-In terms of goals, I had achieved several goals.
-For Career, I leapt ahead of my predictions — in my letter, I wrote that I would still be working in my ex-company while working on my purpose on the side, and quit my job a few years later.
-As it turned out, I had already quit my job and started working on my purpose full time! :) In terms of Health, I had reached my desired weight/look, something I was really proud of as losing weight was something I had struggled with for years.
+For my goals, I had achieved several of them.
+For career, I leapt ahead of my predictions — in my letter, I wrote that I would still be working in my day job while working on my purpose on the side, and that I would quit my day job a few years later.
+Well, it turned out that I had already quit my job in real life and started working on my purpose full time! :) In terms of Health, I had reached my desired weight/look, something I was really proud of as losing weight was something I had struggled with for years.

-There were some goals I had not reached yet.
-For example for Love, I thought that I would have found my relationship partner by then, but I had not.
-This wasn’t an issue as I came to the realization that we are already perfect as singles (I would later meet my husband in 2013).
-In terms of Friendship, some friends whom I thought I would still be on great terms with had slipped away.
-Instead, I formed great friendships with other people in the past year.
-In a way, it’s a natural equilibrium — when you let go of certain connections, new connections will take their place.
+There were some goals that I had not reached yet.
+For example for love, I thought that I would be in a relationship by then, but I had not.
+This wasn’t an issue as I came to the realization that we are already perfect as singles (I would meet my future husband a few years later).
+In terms of friendships, some friends whom I thought I would still be on great terms with had slipped away.
+Instead, I had formed great friendships with other people in the past year.
+In a way, it’s a natural equilibrium — when you let go of certain connections, new connections will enter your life.

-There were goals that I didn’t reach as I abandoned them halfway because they lost meaning to me.
+There were goals that I didn’t reach as I had abandoned them halfway, because they lost meaning to me.
 For example, buying a car.
-When I received a pay rise the previous year and was able to consider getting a car, I realized that owning a car in Singapore, where public transport is readily available, does not resonate with my highest self.
-My original intent of getting a car was more for image reasons — growing up, we were often told that having a car was a symbol of success.
-That desire had long been shed, along with my old self.
-Not to mention, having a car isn’t exactly environmentally friendly.
+When I received a pay rise the previous year (while still in my corporate day job) and could consider getting a car, I realized that owning a car in Singapore, where public transport is readily available, did not resonate with my highest self.
+My original intent of getting a car was more for image reasons — growing up, we were told that having a car was a mark of success.
+I had long shed that desire, along with my old self (refer to Day 27 of Live a Better Life in 30 Days on Letting Go).
+Not to mention, a car contributes to air pollution.

 On the same note, I had changed in the past year in terms of my materialistic tendencies.
-While I was not a materialistic person when I wrote my letter in 2008 (I was 23), I became less materialistic since, given my revelations on material wealth and goods.
-My consciousness was also higher as I had been working a lot on my growth.
+While I was not a materialistic person when I wrote my letter in 2008 (I was 23 then), I had become less materialistic since then, due to my revelations on material wealth.
+My consciousness was also higher as I had been working a lot on my personal growth.

 All in all, reading my letter made me realize several things.
-It made me more conscious of how I have changed vs. the past (vs. just relying on memory).
-It reminded me of some of my past visions that I lost track of along the way.
-It made me appreciate how far I have come and look forward to the future.
+It made me more conscious of how I had changed vs. the past (vs. just relying on memory).
+It reminded me of some of my past goals that I had lost track of along the way.
+It made me appreciate how far I had come, and look forward to the future.

-Subsequently, I opened my 5-year letter and share my results here: Writing a Letter to Your Future Self [Video]
+Subsequently, I opened my 5-year letter in 2013 and shared my experience here: Write a Letter To Your Future Self [Video]

 Write Your Letter To Your Future Self